Crystalsnails/hamibot-auto_xuexiqiangguo/README.md

 * restructed the original project so if unexpected circumstance happend(bad react of the destinated app/bad network),the script restart itself to adjust.

 ## How to use?
-Refer to the hamibot version of the original project.
+* Refer to the hamibot version of the original project.
+* The v2.33 app is recommend.

 ## Where is the Auto.js version?
 I don't use the original Auto.js app.
 Forks welcomed.